 - KPR India, Foundation Investigation, Lead Research Engineer

-- U.S. Army Corps of Engineers, Engineer Research and Development Center, Lifecycle Characterization Principal Investigator
+- Engineer Research and Development Center, Lifecycle Characterization Principal Investigator

-- U.S. Army Corps of Engineers, Engineer Research and Development Center, Underwater Inspection, Lead Investigator
+- Engineer Research and Development Center, Underwater Inspection, Lead Investigator

 - Louisiana Transportation Research Center (LTRC), Primary Technical Reviewer